 The city located on Absecon Island in Atlantic County was founded in 1853.
 It connected Philadelphians with the beach and what was touted as a health resort.

 Currently, Atlantic City is undergoing a resurgence that it hasn’t seen since the early days of the casinos.
 It is trying to reinvent itself as a more family-friendly destination.
-The former Showboat Casino has been purchased and is operating as a non-casino hotel.
+The former Showboat Casino has been purchased and operates as a non-casino hotel.
 It is home to the Lucky Snake Arcade, the east coast’s largest arcade.
 Additionally, the Showboat has broken ground for a $100 million, 103,000-square-foot Island Waterpark.
 The park is expected to open by Memorial Day 2023.

 Also, over the past 5 years, the area around Tennessee Avenue has undergone a transformation of its own and is now known as the Orange Loop.
-It features multiple restaurants and bars with opening air seating showcasing live entertainment and alternatives to casino accommodations.
+It features multiple restaurants and bars with opening-air seating showcasing live entertainment and alternatives to casino accommodations.

 Ocean City Boardwalk